atillatan/Central-Configuration-Service-with-Websocket/README.md

 ---

-- Add singleten WebSocketHandler as a service, configure http request pipeline for using WebSocket
+- Add singleton WebSocketHandler as a service, configure http request pipeline for using WebSocket

 ```csharp